-Place stock D and stock E in the assembled self-sealing autoclave bag ^[4], seal the bag and loosen (half unscrew) the cap (twist from outside the bag), then use the assembled vacuum device ^[2] to vacuum the bag and rest for 5 minutes, then fill the AGs through the PTFE air valve into the autoclave bag and rest for 15 minutes to allow efficient remove of the dissolved oxygen.
-After use, always tighten the cap of stock D/E in the vacuumed self-sealing autoclave bag or the autoclave bag filled with AGs.
+Place Stock D in the assembled self-sealing autoclave bag ^[4], seal the bag and loosen (half unscrew) the cap (twist from outside the bag), then use the assembled vacuum device ^[2] to vacuum the bag and rest for 5 minutes, then fill the AGs through the PTFE air valve into the autoclave bag and rest for 15 minutes to allow efficient remove of the dissolved oxygen.
+After use, always tighten the cap of Stock D in the vacuumed self-sealing autoclave bag or the autoclave bag filled with AGs.

-Stock D/E (Vitamin solution) is prepared and bottled by filter sterilisation in air.
+Stock D (Vitamin solution) is prepared and bottled by filter sterilisation in air.
 Before first use, it is recommended to place it in a vacuumed space to remove oxygen for strict anaerobic tests and culturing.

-Before placing stock D/E in the self-sealing autoclave bag, the bottle surface of stock D/E and the inner surface of the self-sealing autoclave bag need to be sterilised with 70% alcohol.
+Before placing Stock D in the self-sealing autoclave bag, the bottle surface of Stock D and the inner surface of the self-sealing autoclave bag need to be sterilised with 70% alcohol.

-Dissolve 21.44 g of mixture A and 3.1 ml of stock C in 900 ml double distilled or MQ water in a GL45-cap reagent bottle.
+Dissolve 19.44 g of mixture A and 2.9 ml of stock C in 900 ml double-distilled or MQ water in a GL45-cap reagent bottle.